AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 #### Parameters:

+* trainFeatureMatrix: Matrix containing all data for training.

+* trainLabelVector: A (n x 1) matrix containing values related to trainFeatureMatrix.

-* featureMatrix: Matrix containing all data.
+* testFeatureMatrix: Matrix containing all data for validation.

-* labelVector: A (n x 1) matrix containing values related to featureMatrix.
+* testLabelVector: A (n x 1) matrix containing values related to testFeatureMatrix.

 #### Returns:

-* trainCostArray

-* validationCostArray
+* trainCostArray: An array containing all the training cost.

+* validationCostArray: An array containing all the validation cost.